Kjetil Mulelid

 Kjetil André Mulelid (born 4 February 1991 in Hurdal, Norway) is a Norwegian jazz pianist and composer known from his own work with Kjetil Mulelid Trio, Kjemilie and Wako, and from collaborations with musicians like Siril Malmedal Hauge, Arve Henriksen, and Trygve Seim.

-As a composer, Mulelid is inspired by anything from hymns to free jazz, and the music is energetic, rhythmically intricate, harmoniously rich, intimate and with appealing melodies.
+As a composer, his music has been described as energetic, rhythmically intricate, harmoniously rich, intimate and with appealing melodies.

 Biography

 In 2014, Mulelid completed his studies at the Jazz program at Norwegian University of Science and Technology in Trondheim, and has thereafter been active with bands like Kjemilie, Wako, and a number of others.

 Kjetil Mulelid Trio released their debut album Not Nearly Enough To Buy A House in 2017.
 The trio, consisting of Mulelid with bassist Bjørn Marius Hegge and drummer Andreas Skår Winther, is in the same musical landscape as In The Country and Espen Eriksen Trio, with youthful playfulness and curiosity.
 The trio has toured in most of Central Europe.
 After three albums, Hegge stepped away from the trio because of tinnitus issues, and since 2025, Rune Nergaard has taken over on bass.